-We use DPO reward accuracies and hybrid reward accuracies as training metrics to monitor the training status of the policy model.
-The DPO reward is calculated by Equation \ref{eq:reparam r}, ignoring the partition function $Z(x)$ and the hybrid reward is the output of the hybrid reward model $R_{h}$.
+During training, we use DPO reward accuracies and hybrid reward accuracies as metrics to monitor the training status of the policy model.
+The DPO reward is calculated by Equation \ref{eq:reparam r}, ignoring the partition function $Z(x)$, and the hybrid reward is the output of the hybrid reward model $R_{h}$.